userfrosting/learn/pages/18.going-live/02.vps-production-environment/05.additional-recommendations/docs.md

 ### Configure `server` blocks to use Pagespeed

-Now that you have Pagespeed compiled into nginx, you can add the following to the `server` block for each of your sites' configuration files (in `/etc/nginx/sites-available`):
+Now that you have Pagespeed compiled into nginx, you can uncomment the Pagespeed configuration settings (note that we have already added these commented-out in your configuration file) in the `server` block for each of your sites' configuration files (in `/etc/nginx/sites-available`):

 ```
 ## Begin - Pagespeed